Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Experimental Results

 \subsubsection{Therapist-informed AAN Therapy}

-The desired motion of Task \#1~(a triangle trajectory) was visualized by black lines as shown in Fig.~\ref{Fig2:theraputic-movement-task-1}.
-At $i-th$ therapy iteration, $J = 5$ therapy actual trajectories, visualized by gray lines, are collected to encode the motion preferences using GMMs with $C_1=10$ components.
-The green line and the green region represent the learned mean and variance.
-For fair comparison, the therapist's skill is assumed to enable the patient to complete the key points of the desired motion.
+The desired motion of Task \#1~(a triangular trajectory) was visualized by black lines as shown in Fig.~\ref{Fig2:theraputic-movement-task-1}.
+At $i$-th therapy iteration, $J = 5$ actual therapy trajectories, visualized by gray lines, are collected to encode the motion preferences using GMMs with $C_1=10$.
+The green line and the shaded region represent the learned mean and variance.
+For a fair comparison, the therapist's skill is assumed to enable the patient to complete the key points of the desired motion.
 Therefore, $L_1=4$ via-points~(see Section~\ref{subsec-trajectory-deformation}) were extracted from the therapist-informed corrective force and visualized by red scatters.
-We can see that the therapist-informed corrective force plotted in the second raw demonstrates that the therapist did not actively intervene in the current therapy session.
+We can see that the therapist-informed corrective force plotted in the second row demonstrates that the therapist did not actively intervene in the current therapy session.
 Instead, the therapist only informed two via-points to guide the trajectory deformation for AAN therapy.
-The reference trajectory for next therapy iteration was then generated and shown as the dotted blue line.
+The dotted blue line was the generated reference trajectory for next therapy iteration.